-4Life offers nutritional products aimed at boosting immunity and overall health.
+4Life is a wellness MLM that offers nutritional products aimed at boosting immunity and overall health.

-Through an in-house research R&D department and their own manufacturing facility, they bring to market products which are sold in pill, liquid, topical, and powder forms.
-Their products are sold via direct selling.
+Through an in-house research R&D department and their own manufacturing facility, they bring to market products which are sold via direct sales in pill, liquid, topical, and powder forms.

 This video explains: